alecive/alecive.github.io/_posts/blog/2018-02-20-UGAFacultyInfo.md

  * postdoc in Daniel Kifer's machine learning lab at PennState university

 My research interests lie at the intersections of data mining, machine learning, data privacy, and security.
 My primary interest is on data privacy --- providing strong privacy guarantees while making accurate computations on sensitive datasets possible.
 I work on developing new methodologies for performing machine learning and data mining tasks on sensitive data.

+# Suchendra Bhandarkar, Professor of CS

+ * Computer Vision.
+Image Processing, Computer Graphics and Multimedia Systems
+ * Parallel Processing, Parallel Architectures, Neural Networks and Genetic Algorithms with an emphasis on Computer Vision and Image Processing applications.
+ * I direct the Visual and Parallel Computing Laboratory (VPCL) in the Department of Computer Science at the University of Georgia.

+## CAD Model based Machine Vision

+Design and analysis of algorithms for the recognition and localization of three dimensional objects from range and intensity images.
+I have designed surface matching algorithms [8] and recognition/localization algorithms based on the Generalized Hough Transform (GHT) [7].
+I have investigated hypergraph based representation schemes and designed efficient algorithms based on hypergraph monomorphism for three dimensional object recognition and localization [2].
+I have investigated means of improving the robustness and accuracy of range image segmentation algorithms by an appropriate combination of edge- and surface based segmentation approaches [6].

+# Thiab R. Taha

+ * Prof. and Department Head Computer Science Department

+Computational Science and Parallel Computing i.
+Deriving numerical methods for solving problems in Science and Engineering such as: a) problems that model optical fiber communication systems; b) problems that model water waves and waves i in plasma physics, etc. ii.
+Software development for solving evolution equations.
+Bioinformatics: Involved in a project called: .Computing Life. with scientists from Physics and Genetics.
+My role is to a) solve the system of differential equations that model biochemical reaction networks byi using efficient numerical methods; b) develop parallel algorithms to speed up the computations;
+Symbolic Computations: Deriving numerical methods for solving important physical problems